Dave McNamara: 1913

 On 14 April 1913, McNamara took possession of the Club Hotel, at 263 High Street (now known as St Kilda Road), at the corner of High Street and Charles Street, St Kilda. and, although initially refusing his request, Essendon granted his request (on the grounds of his purchase of the hotel) for a clearance (obviously, intended to be a clearance to St. Kilda), which was, according to McNamara's account, an agreed-upon condition of his original sign-on arrangement with the club.

-Having succeeded in obtaining a clearance from Essendon, he then made application to the VFA for a clearance to St Kilda (his hotel was less than 1 km. from the Junction Oval).
+Having succeeded in obtaining a clearance from Essendon, he then made an application to the VFA for a clearance to St Kilda (his hotel was less than 1 km from the Junction Oval).

-His application was considered, and refused on 16 April 1913.
-No grounds were given for the refusal; and McNamara announced his retirement from football.
+His application was considered, and it was refused on 16 April 1913.
+No grounds were given for the refusal, and McNamara announced his retirement from football.

 When McNamara requested that his case be re-opened and that additional evidence supporting his claims of a significant reduction in the business of his hotel if he were not to be playing for St Kilda be considered, his request was refused; and, when he appeared, in person, accompanied by his solicitor, at the location of the VFA committee's meeting on 23 April 1913, he was refused entry, and was (again without any reasons being given) told that his request for the VFA to re-examine the permit committee's decision had been refused.

 At the time, this decision was the subject of considerable controversy.